ShivamSharma1997/SkylarkDrones_GCPFinder/README.md

 # SkylarkDrones_GCPFinder

-This repository contains the my solution to the coding assignment for Skylark Drones.
+This repository contains my solution to the coding assignment for Skylark Drones.
 The assignment was to find 'L' shaped white Ground Control Points (GCPs) from the given images.

 # Method Used